 Another component that should also be replaced along with the bearings is the oil pump.
 Oil pumps wear with age, and may cause a loss of oil pressure that can be very damaging to the bearings.
-See Do You Really Need a High Volume Oil Pump? for more information about oil pumps.
+See Oil Pump Diagnosis for more information about troubleshooting oil pumps.

 Replacement rings come in various materials and sizes.
 Most compression rings are cast iron, though many import engines have steel rings.
 Rings may be plain faced, chrome-plated, inlaid with molybdenum ("moly") or nitrided for added durability.
 Replacement rings should generally be the same types as the original.

 Ring sizes can be confusing because ring thickness and width may change from one model year to the next.
 You may have to refer to the VIN number to determine the correct rings for the engine.
 Oversize rings and pistons of the corresponding size will obviously be needed if the cylinders need to be bored or honed to oversize.

 Some shops "plateau" the cylinders after honing.
 This can be done various ways, but one way to do this yourself is to give each cylinder a few strokes with a flexible brush-type "Flex-Hone" in a drill.
 This helps remove surface debris and knocks the sharp peaks off the ridges left in the bores by honing.

 Cylinders must always be cleaned before new rings and pistons are installed.
 This means scrubbing the bores with warm soapy water and a brush to remove all traces of honing residue and metal.